gqmaguirejr/E-learning/README.md

 The file name if give must end in ".pdf".
       Still experimental

+As of 2021-12-13 the KTH cover generator does not work (as they replaced it with a DOCX templat)e

 ### Example
 ```
 ./JSON_to_cover.py -c 11  --json event.json --testing --exam 4